openaphid/openaphid.github.com/source/_posts/2012-05-16-tutorial-exposing-objective-c-methods-to-javascript-in-openaphid.markdown

 OpenAphid injects an instance of `DatastoreBinding` as a JavaScript object of `[object DynamicBinding]` into JavaScript environment.
 And its name is `datastore`.
 The `iOSOnly` argument manages the namespace which contains the injected object.
 If it's `YES`, then the injected object can be accessed via `aphid.extios.datastore`; otherwise it can be accessed via `aphid.ext.datastore`.

-> Notes: the `iOSOnly` argument is actually designed for future compilance when OpenAphid supports both iOS and Android.
+> Notes: the `iOSOnly` argument is actually designed for future compliance when OpenAphid supports both iOS and Android.

 ## Integration with Google Analytics in Boilerplate-iOS